Wegener–Bergeron–Findeisen process: History

 In the winter of 1922, Tor Bergeron made a curious observation while walking through the woods.
 He noticed that on days when the temperature was below freezing, the stratus deck that typically covered the hillside stopped at the top of the canopy instead of extending to the ground as it did on days when the temperature was above freezing.
 Being familiar with Wegener's earlier work, Bergeron theorized that ice crystals on the tree branches were scavenging vapor from the supercooled stratus cloud, preventing it from reaching the ground.

-In 1933, Bergeron was selected to attend the International Union of Geodesy and Geophysics meeting in Lisbon, Portugal where he presented his ice crystal theory.
-In his paper, he stated that if the ice crystal population was significantly small compared to the liquid water droplets, that the ice crystals could grow large enough to fall out (Wegener's original hypothesis).
-Bergeron theorized that this process could be responsible for all rain, even in tropical climates; a statement that caused quite a bit of disagreement between tropical and mid-latitude scientists.
+In 1933, Bergeron was selected to attend the International Union of Geodesy and Geophysics meeting in Lisbon, Portugal, where he presented his ice crystal theory.
+In his paper, he stated that if the ice crystal population was significantly small compared to the liquid water droplets, the ice crystals could grow large enough to fall out (Wegener's original hypothesis).
+Bergeron theorized that this process could be responsible for all rain, even in tropical climates, a statement that caused quite a bit of disagreement between tropical and mid-latitude scientists.
 In the late 1930s, German meteorologist Walter Findeisen extended and refined Bergeron's work through both theoretical and experimental work.

 Required conditions

 The condition that the number of droplets should be much larger than the number of ice crystals depends on the fraction of cloud condensation nuclei that would later (higher in the cloud) act as ice nuclei.
-Alternatively, an adiabatic updraft has to be sufficiently fast so that high supersaturation causes spontaneous nucleation of many more droplets than cloud condensation nuclei are present.
-In either case, this should happen not far below the freezing point as this would cause direct nucleation of ice.
+Alternatively, an adiabatic updraft has to be sufficiently fast so that high supersaturation causes the spontaneous nucleation of many more droplets than present cloud condensation nuclei.
+In either case, this should happen not far below the freezing point, as this would cause direct nucleation of ice.
 The growth of the droplets would prevent the temperature from soon reaching the point of fast nucleation of ice crystals.

-The larger supersaturation with respect to ice, once present, causes it to grow fast thus scavenging water from the vapor phase.
+The larger supersaturation with respect to ice, once present, causes it to grow fast, thus scavenging water from the vapor phase.
 If the vapor pressure $p$ drops below the saturation pressure with respect to liquid water $p_w$, the droplets will cease to grow.
-This may not occur if $p_w$ itself is dropping rapidly, depending on the slope of the saturation curve, the lapse rate, and the speed of the updraft, or if the drop of $p$ is slow, depending on the number and size of the ice crystals.
+This may not occur if $p_w$ itself is dropping rapidly, depending on the slope of the saturation curve, the lapse rate, and the speed of the updraft; or if the drop of $p$ is slow, depending on the number and size of the ice crystals.
 If the updraft is too fast, all the droplets would finally freeze rather than evaporate.

 A similar limit is encountered in a downdraft.
-Liquid water evaporates causing the vapor pressure $p$ to rise, but if the saturation pressure with respect to ice $p_i$ is rising too fast in the downdraft, all ice would melt before large ice crystals have formed.
+Liquid water evaporates, causing the vapor pressure $p$ to rise, but if the saturation pressure with respect to ice $p_i$ is rising too fast in the downdraft, all ice would melt before large ice crystals have formed.

 Korolev and Mazin derived expressions for the critical updraft and downdraft speed: